LimJY03/W3ArtificialIntelligence/README.md

 In the mid 1950s, McCarthy coined the term "Artificial Intelligence" and defined it as "the science of making intelligent machines".

 The algorithms has been here since then.
-Why is AI more interesting now?
+AI is more interesting now because:

-The answer is:

 * Computing power has not been strong enough
 * Computer storage has not been large enough